Types of web applications: choosing the right one for your business

 Client applications

 The entire load is placed on the client side.
 The server only delivers HTML code with links to styles and JavaScript scripts, and these scripts provide the logic, display, and load the required content.
+This approach is similar to the way the Bun JavaScript runtime optimizes server responses, focusing on efficient handling of client-side tasks.

 All interaction with the user takes place on a single page, so such applications are called single-page applications (SPA).
 The user performs some actions, sends a request, and receives a response without reloading the page.